-Some VirtualBox features are labeled as experimental.
+Some Oracle VM VirtualBox features are labeled as experimental.
 Such features are provided on an "as-is" basis and are not formally supported.
 However, feedback and suggestions about such features are welcome.
-A comprehensive list of experimental features follows:
+A comprehensive list of experimental features is as follows:

-The following section describes known problems with VirtualBox 4.3.4.
+The following section describes known problems with this release of Oracle VM VirtualBox.
 Unless marked otherwise, these issues are planned to be fixed in later releases.

 The following Guest SMP (multiprocessor) limitations exist:

 Poor performance with 32-bit guests on AMD CPUs.
-This affects mainly Windows and Solaris guests, but possibly also some Linux kernel revisions.
-Partially solved in 3.0.6 for 32 bits Windows NT, 2000, XP and 2003 guests.
-Requires 3.0.6 or higher Guest Additions to be installed.
+This affects mainly Windows and Oracle Solaris guests, but possibly also some Linux kernel revisions.
+Partially solved for 32-bit Windows NT, 2000, XP, and 2003 guests.
+Requires the Guest Additions to be installed.

 Poor performance with 32-bit guests on certain Intel CPU models that do not include virtual APIC hardware optimization support.
-This affects mainly Windows and Solaris guests, but possibly also some Linux kernel revisions.
-Partially solved in 3.0.12 for 32 bits Windows NT, 2000, XP and 2003 guests.
-Requires 3.0.12 or higher Guest Additions to be installed.
+This affects mainly Windows and Oracle Solaris guests, but possibly also some Linux kernel revisions.
+Partially solved for 32-bit Windows NT, 2000, XP, and 2003 guests.
+Requires the Guest Additions to be installed.

-NX (no execute, data execution prevention) only works for guests running on 64-bit hosts or guests running on 32-bit hosts with PAE enabled and requires that hardware virtualization be enabled.
+NX (no execute, data execution prevention) only works for guests running on 64-bit hosts and requires that hardware virtualization be enabled.

 Guest control.
-On Windows guests, a process lauched via the guest control execute support will not be able to display a graphical user interface unless the user account under which it is running is currently logged in and has a desktop session.
+On Windows guests, a process started using the guest control execute support will not be able to display a graphical user interface unless the user account under which it is running is currently logged in and has a desktop session.